 Dr. Ramy Farid is President, Chief Executive Officer and a member of the board of directors of Schrödinger, Inc (NASDAQ: SDGR).
 He joined Schrödinger in 2002 and helped advance the company’s computational platform and drug discovery portfolio while assuming positions of increasing responsibility before becoming CEO in 2017.
 Dr. Farid has played a key role in implementing major strategic initiatives, including more than 40 research collaborations and joint ventures, and led the company through its IPO in 2020.
 Dr. Farid currently serves on the board of directors of ShouTi.
 Previously, he served on the board of Nimbus Therapeutics, a biotechnology company he helped found in 2009.
 He also served on the board of directors of Morphic Therapeutic (NASDAQ: MORF) and currently serves on the company’s scientific advisory board.
 Dr. Farid began his career in academia and was an assistant professor in the chemistry department at Rutgers University.
 He was a National Institutes of Health postdoctoral fellow in the Department of Biochemistry and Biophysics at the University of Pennsylvania and received his doctorate degree in chemistry from Caltech.
 He is an author on 70 peer reviewed publications.

-Dr. Ross Levine is Deputy Physician-in-Chief, Translational Research at Memorial Hospital, a Member of the Human Oncology and Pathogenesis Program (HOPP) and an Attending Physician on the Leukemia Service, Department of Medicine at Memorial Sloan Kettering Cancer Center (MSK).
+Dr. Ross Levine is Senior Vice President for Translational Research at Memorial Hospital, a Member of the Human Oncology and Pathogenesis Program (HOPP) and an Attending Physician on the Leukemia Service, Department of Medicine at Memorial Sloan Kettering Cancer Center (MSK).
 He is the Laurence Joseph Dineen Chair in Leukemia Research and a Professor of Medicine at Weill Cornell Medical College.
 Dr. Levine earned his A.B. from Harvard College and M.D. from Johns Hopkins University School of Medicine.
 Dr. Levine served as a Resident in Internal Medicine at Massachusetts General Hospital and as a Hematology-Oncology Fellow at Dana-Farber Cancer Institute.
 His laboratory has identified myeloproliferative neoplasm (MPN) predisposition alleles and characterized somatic genetic and epigenetic alterations in MPN and acute myeloid leukemia (AML) patients, which has led to new mechanism-based therapies.
-In 2011, he was elected to the American Society of Clinical Investigation and in 2018 to the Association of American Physicians.
-In 2018, he was awarded the Dameshek Prize from the American Society of Hematology.
-He serves on the Supervisory Board of Qiagen N.V.
-(NYSE: QGEN) and on the Scientific Advisory Boards of Auron Therapeutics, Isoplexis (NASDAQ: ISO), C4 Therapeutics (NASDAQ: CCCC), Zentalis Pharmaceuticals (NASDAQ: ZNTL), Prelude Therapeutics (NASDAQ: PRLD), Scorpion Therapeutics and Mission Bio and was on the Scientific Advisory Board of Loxo Oncology (acquired by Eli Lilly).
+In 2011, he was elected to the American Society of Clinical Investigation and in 2018 to the Association.

 Scott Platshon is a Partner at EcoR1 Capital, a fundamental biotechnology-focused investment firm in San Francisco.
 Prior to joining EcoR1 in 2015, he was an analyst for Aquilo Partners, a boutique life-science investment bank.
 Scott holds a Bachelor of Science in Bioengineering from Stanford University.